 - 1. Each state may have up to three teams in the contest.
 If a state doesn't have enough delegates to make three teams they may team up with delegates from other states.
 Depending on the number of entries and the number of sheep available, additional delegates may be invited to form teams.
 Within an age group, all are judged equally.
 The oldest team member determines the age group in which the team will participate. - 2.
-Each state will be responsible for bringing up to 3 unblocked animals if entered (no preparation ahead of time except for bellying out and trimming the feet).
-No slick shorn animals allowed.
-States will be responsible for CVI's for contest sheep. - 3.
-Judge makes decision on eligible sheep. - 4.
+Sheep will be assigned by a drawing of ear tag numbers at the start of the event. - 3.
+The committee will provide untrimmed sheep whose bellies have been shorn.
 The trimming of feet is not part of this contest; participants are to leave the hooves as they are.
 Washing of sheep is not allowed.
-The contest sheep may be a wool breed. - 5.
+The contest sheep may be a wool breed. - 4.
 The contest: Each team is given one hour to prepare and fit the animal for show.
 Each team must provide their own stand and equipment.
 Two sets of electric shears are allowed per team but only one can be used at a time.
 NO SLICK SHEARING of the animals is allowed.
 Chaperone and other adult assistance is allowed to help clear the equipment from the ring following the contest or in the event of an emergency (i.e. a sheep falls off a stand and is in danger of hurting itself or others safety and logic is key!); at no other time is an adult to handle a sheep.
-Final judging will directly follow the hour trimming time. - 6.
+Final judging will directly follow the hour trimming time. - 5.
 No opened toed or open backed shoes are allowed during this contest!

-4-H LAMB BURGER COOK-OFF CONTEST AT THE BIG E OCTOBER 2, 2022
+4-H LAMB BURGER COOK-OFF CONTEST

-Objective: To promote teamwork among 4-H participants, provide a fun learning experience, be a demonstration for visitors and promote public relations.
+Objective: To promote teamwork among 4-H participants, provide a fun learning experience, be a demonstration for visitors, promote public relations and promote lamb.

-- 1. States will provide 1 or 2 teams of 2 members from their delegation.
+- States will provide 1 or 2 teams of 2 members from their delegation.
 If the state selects 2 teams the teams will work as 2 separate teams.
 States can combine as one team if they do not have enough delegates to participate.
-Mixed age groups are allowed. - 2.
+Mixed age groups are allowed.
+There will be a theme chosen by the delegates for the next year immediately following the Cook Off contest.
+The theme for 2023 is "Sloppy Baas" - 2.
 Cooking equipment cannot be shared.
 One adult supervisor per team must be present for safety precautions and cannot assist in preparing of food. - 3.
 Each group must bring their own supplies except their ground lamb and table.
-Recipes, any spices, garnishes, rolls, fry pan, (no gills), extension cords, gloves, aprons, plates, tablecloth, utensils needed to complete their dishes.
-Need to have hair pulled back and wear a hat, have hand sanitizing station, (You will be making 3 burgers) - 4.
-All preparation including cutting of garnishes may not done prior to the start of the competition. - 5.
+Recipes, any spices, garnishes, rolls, fry pan, (no grills), extension cords, gloves, aprons, plates, tablecloth, utensils needed to complete their dishes.
+Need to have hair pulled back and wear a hat, have hand sanitizing station, You will be making 3 burgers and present each judge with 1⁄2 of a burger - 4.
+All preparation including cutting of garnishes may not be done prior to the start of the competition. - 5.
 No alcoholic beverages may be used in the preparation of recipes. - 6.
 State signs will be provided to identify each team. - 7.
 Each State must provide the number of teams and names of participants by September 1 of the current year.
 Email laura.marek@uconn.edu.
-Questions call (860) 305-4529. - 8.
-No food can be made ahead of time, or precooked.
-Everything (food items) must be made in the 45 minutes the teams are given to complete the meal.
+Questions call 860-305-4529. - 8.
+No parts of the meal including cutting of garnishes can be made, prepped ahead of time, or precooked.
+Start times will be in 15 minute intervals and each team will have 30 minutes to prepare and complete the meal.

-Teams will present their lamb burgers to judges and explain their dish and be prepared to answer any questions.
+Teams will present 1/2 of a lamb burger to each judge, explain their dish and be prepared to answer any questions.